marinome/EECS448_Project3/README.md

 The object of the game is to make your snake fill up the entire playing board.
 You may eat "apples" along the way to gain length, but be careful, because if you attempt to eat a border or yourself, you instantly lose!

+### Versions
+1.0 - Project 3 result
+2.0 - Project 4 result

 ### Dependencies

 * Python 3.10
 * pygame (visit pygame.org/wiki/GettingStarted to download)

+### How to Run

+* In terminal, run "python3 snakegame.py"
+* Make sure you have the most recent version of this repo downloaded into your local drive!

 ### Code Documentation

 * README.html
 * Project 3 Short Responses: design_paradigm.txt, software_architecture.txt, UML_diagram.txt, design_patterns.txt
+* Project 4 Short Responses: code_review.txt, defect_tracking_tool.xlsx, deployment_plan.txt, integration_strategy.txt, maintenance_plan.txt

 ## Authors
 - Adam Abernathy